 Dry needling is a technique which involves using very fine needles to stimulate the body’s own pain relief system, without the use of drugs.
-Dry Needling involves the insertion of fine needles into muscle tissue to promote and restore function.
+Dry Needling involves the insertion of fine needles into muscle tissue which may promote and restore function.

 One of the first Physicians to use Dry Needling for pain relief was Dr Karel Lewit of Czechoslovakia in the year of 1979.
 He reported promising results with the use of Dry Needles, by stimulating trigger points in patients with musculoskeletal pain.